Docs/CMS Integrations/Strapi Integration

 3. Map the required fields.
 At a minimum, you should map:

-• Title: Map to your Strapi field for the article title (e.g., Title).
+• Title: Map to your Strapi field for the article title (e.g., title).

-• Content (HTML): Map to your Strapi field that accepts rich text/HTML (e.g., Content or Body).
+• Content (HTML): Map to your Strapi field that accepts rich text/HTML (e.g., content or body).

-1. You can optionally map other iContentForge data:
+4. You can optionally map other iContentForge data:

-• Featured Image URL: Map to a media field.
+• Excerpt: Map to a text field.

 • Slug: Map to a UID field.